Towards a Unified Theory for Semiparametric Data Fusion with Individual-Level Data: Introduction

-While the development of data fusion methodologies has surged in recent years, most available techniques are tailored for specific data structures or applications.
-For instance, a substantial body of work focuses on methodologies specifically designed for transporting treatment effects learned in one population to a new population (\cite {pearl_transportability_2011, rudolph_robust_2017, dahabreh_extending_2019, dahabreh_towards_2020, luedtke_partial_2017}).
-Another line of research emphasizes methods to estimate treatment effects in the common two-sample instrumental variables problem, where the instrument and treatment are measured in one random sample, and the instrument and outcome are measured in another random sample from a different source (\cite {klevmarken_missing_1982, angrist_effect_1992, shu_improved_2018, sun_semiparametric_2022, zhao_two-sample_2019, pierce_efficient_2013}).
-There is also a recent thread of research aimed at developing general methodologies that can be applied to a wide range of data structures and summaries of interest.
-These works include \cite{graham_efficient_2016} who derived estimation methods for parameters defined as solutions of additively separable population moment equations and data from two sources, each informing one of the terms in the moment equation; \cite{hu_paradoxes_2023} who developed methods to supplement individual-level data from a target population with finite-dimensional estimated summaries from external sources to improve the efficiency of estimating a smooth parameter of interest in the target population; and the seminal work of \cite{li_efficient_2023} who offers a comprehensive framework for semiparametric debiased-machine learning inference based on individual-level fused data under the assumption that there exists a factorization of the joint target distribution; and the landmark work of \cite{qiu_efficient_2024} who provide multiply robust estimation for estimands that are the means of fixed functions under the fused-data framework of \cite{li_efficient_2023}.
+Data fusion methods have surged in recent years, but are tailored to specific problems.
+Examples include methodologies designed for transporting treatment effects learned in one population to a new population (\cite {pearl_transportability_2011, rudolph_robust_2017, dahabreh_extending_2019, dahabreh_towards_2020, luedtke_partial_2017}) and methods to estimate treatment effects with instrumental variables where the instrument and treatment are measured in one source, and the instrument and outcome are measured in another source (\cite {klevmarken_missing_1982, angrist_effect_1992, shu_improved_2020, sun_semiparametric_2022, zhao_two-sample_2019, pierce_efficient_2013}).
+A recent thread of research aims to develop general methods that can be applied to a wide range of data structures and summaries of interest.
+This includes \cite{graham_efficient_2016} who consider parameters defined as solutions of additively separable population moment equations using data from two sources; \cite{hu_paradoxes_2023} who supplement individual-level data from a target population with estimated summaries from external sources; the seminal work of \cite{li_efficient_2023} who offers a comprehensive framework for semiparametric inference when the sources align with subsets of the conditional distributions in a single factorization of the joint target distribution; and the landmark work of \cite{qiu_efficient_2024} who provide multiply robust estimation for estimands that are the means of fixed functions under the fused-data framework of \cite{li_efficient_2023}.